-- Unlike the court system, colleges are not required to hold to the standard of "Beyond a Reasonable Doubt".
-The courts have realized that this standard is impractical for college disciplinary hearings, and believe that the question of a student's responsibility for violating behavioral regulations may be set to a lower standard.
+- Unlike the court system, the University is not required to hold to the standard of "Beyond a Reasonable Doubt".
+The courts have realized that this standard is impractical for student disciplinary hearings, and believe that the question of a student's responsibility for violating behavioral regulations may be set to a lower standard.
 Longwood University uses the standard of "A Preponderance of the Evidence".

 - Hearings are closed.
 By law, no spectators, character witnesses, or other unnecessary people are allowed in the room.

-- College and University Hearings are not required to follow Federal Rules of Evidence, nor follow courtroom procedure.
+- University Hearings are not required to follow Federal Rules of Evidence, nor follow courtroom procedure.

 Specific Hearing Procedures can be found in the Student Handbook (pdf).

 To start with, read the Student Handbook (pdf).
 Make an appointment with the Director of Student Conduct and Integrity to review your case and ask questions.
 Think about the situation and what happened--write down your thoughts.
 If you have witnesses, make sure you let them know when and where the hearing is.
 If you are the Respondent; decide how you want to plead in the Hearing.

 Administrative Hearing Officers are staff members in the Division of Student Affairs.
 They hear cases where there are special circumstances related to the students involved, the nature of the incident, time of the semester, etc. They may issue sanctions up to Dismissal.
 Students must agree to have their case heard by an Administrative Hearing officer, except if the charge is failure to complete a previous sanction.
 More information is in the Student Handbook (pdf).